Normality-Guided Distributional Reinforcement Learning for Continuous Control: Approach

 \subsection{Uncertainty Weight}

 Since $V^{D, \pi}$ is a distributional value function, we can use the properties of the distribution to calculate the uncertainty weight for policy updates.
 We measure the distance between the current quantile output of $V^{D, \pi}$ and the normal distribution computed based on $V^{D, \pi}$'s quantile output.
-We evaluate how $V^{D, \pi}$'s prediction closes to the target normal distribution to judge whether $V^{D, \pi}$ generalizes well for the visited states.
-In order to improve the policy $\pi$ better, $V^{D, \pi}$ must estimate values well for visited states.
-If a visited state is unfamiliar or the generalization error generated in updating $V^{D, \pi}$ is significant, the difference between $V^{D, \pi}$ and the target is enormous.
-We discount the impact of samples having high uncertainty on policy updates to focus more on reliable samples.
+We evaluate how close $V^{D, \pi}$ is to the target normal distribution to judge whether $V^{D, \pi}$ generalizes well for the visited states, under the hypothesis that a more accurate $V^{D, \pi}$ will lead to better policy improvement.
+For example, when $V^{D, \pi}$ does not align with normal quantile bars for a state, the discrepancy between $V^{D, \pi}$ and its target becomes substantial.
+We discount the impact of such samples having high discrepancy (or high uncertainty) on policy updates to focus more on reliable values that are accurately estimated from the distributional value function.